Liberty Flames football: Hugh Freeze era (2019–2022)

 Seventeen months after resigning from Ole Miss Rebels football, Hugh Freeze was named as Liberty's ninth head coach on December 7, 2018.
 For the 2019 season, the Liberty Flames would finish 8–5.
 They would make and win their first bowl game as an FBS program.
 In 2020, after a 6–0 start, Liberty made it in the AP Top 25 Poll for the first time in their program history, making it at No. 25.
 Liberty would go on to finish 10–1 in 2020 and finish the season ranked 17th in the AP Top 25 Poll.
 Freeze departed Liberty on November 28, 2022, to be the head coach at Auburn University after a few weeks of negotiations, discussions, and rumors.

+Jamey Chadwell era (2022–present)

+In Jamey Chadwell's first season as the Flames' head coach, he led Liberty to an undefeated regular season and a Conference USA Championship over New Mexico State in Liberty's first season in Conference USA.
+Following the Championship win, Liberty got the Group of Five New Year's Six Bowl Bid.
+On January 1, 2024, the Flames lost 45-6 to the Oregon Ducks in the Fiesta Bowl, their first major bowl appearance in school history.